The Psychological Aspect of Indian Summer in TCM

 The meridians associated with Indian Summer are the spleen and stomach.
 The earth element governs the “digestion” of thoughts and reasoning on the mental-emotional level.
 It emphasizes our need to be rooted, harmonious, and stabilized whether in family, community, or work environment.

 Considering the amount of fear and uncertainty in our present reality, it is especially important to be centered in our bodies and emotions.
 We live in a sea of energy, and we are affected by the energy around us and what we listen to.
-Stressful thoughts and feelings can throw us off balance and influence our decision making.
+Stressful thoughts and feelings can throw us off balance and influence our decision-making.
 It is always best to act from a calm center.

 The best way to center ourselves is through our breathing and meditation.
 I am including a link to a website from Damini Celebre which talks about the importance of being grounded and has a 5-step process for centering and balancing the body’s energy.
 For a more in-depth look at staying balanced and grounded in our bodies, click here.
 How to Stay Centered during turbulent times — Damini Celebre

 To promote inner calm and harmony avoid absorbing too much negative information.
-Spend time meditating, walking in nature, listening to positive and inspirational information, and music.
+Spend time meditating, walking in nature, and listening to positive and inspirational information, and music.
 The beginning of each season is the perfect time to have your energy balanced.
 Spend time in introspection.
 Create the life you want.

 Wu Wei Wisdom – Late summer health – The Chinese Medicine & Taoist way